RDobelis/RDobelis/README.md

 ## About Me

 Hello!
-I'm Rihards, a passionate software developer with expertise in a range of technologies and practices, including JavaScript, TypeScript, NodeJS, Git, C#, .NET, Relational Databases & SQL, HTTP & Web API Basics, Unit Testing, Test-Driven Development, Clean Code, and SOLID principles.
+I'm Rihards, a passionate software developer with expertise in a range of technologies and practices, including JavaScript, TypeScript, NodeJS, Git, C#, .NET, Relational Databases & SQL, HTTP & Web API Basics, Unit Testing, and Test-Driven Development.

 ### Languages